navyakallam/DevOps-git-project/README.md

 ## Screenshots

 Screenshots were captured and saved in the `screenshots/` folder.
 These include:
-- Git configuration in the EC2 instance
+- Git Initialization in the EC2 instance
-- Branch creation and switching
+- Branch creations and switchings
-- Commit logs and pull request pages on GitHub
+- merge confirmations
-- Tag creation and repository status
+- Tag creation
-- Jenkinsfile view (if included)

 ## Outcome